kthuillier/merrinasp/README.md

     Run with:
     ```sh
     merrinasp -n 0 ./examples/test.lp
     ```
+- `./examples/test-show.lp`: a small problem subdivided into 2 quantified linear problems for which optimum LP variable assignment should be displayed.\
+    Run with:
+    ```sh
+    merrinasp -n 0 ./examples/test-show.lp --show-lp-assignment
+    ```
 - `./examples/merrin/`: inferring regulatory rules from a set of observed time series.\
     Run with: